 Large fires in 1990s and earlier.
 There haven’t been any big fires in this country since 2014 Deer Fire, which burned about 11,000 acres.

->

-> Time will tell how large this fire gets – with scant competition for firefighting resources, this one will likely be put out quickly – but it presents a good opportunity to talk about the Lassen Foothills, and more specifically, the Ponderosa Way corridor, which is the only passable road transecting this remote part of Eastern Tehama County.
+Time will tell how large this fire gets – with scant competition for firefighting resources, this one will likely be put out quickly, but it presents a good opportunity to talk about the Lassen Foothills, specifically the Ponderosa Way corridor, which is the only passable road transecting this remote part of Eastern Tehama County.
 We (Deer Creek Resources) recently worked on a landscape-scale fire hazard assessment which included portions of this area.
 Below is an excerpt that discusses options for increasing fire resilience and strategic plans for fires which become large in this landscape.

->

-> Landscape-Scale Considerations Fighting Fire in The Lassen Foothills
+Landscape-Scale Considerations Fighting Fire in The Lassen Foothills

 Adapted from: Landscape-Scale Wildfire Hazard Assessment For the South Lassen Watershed Group (SLWG) Project Area, Plumas, Lassen, and Tehama Counties, Northern California, 2021, Deer Creek Resources, for Sierra Institute for Community and The Environment.